 - “Help individuals identify and review underlying assumptions

 - Recognize conflict and its role within group learning / maturity

 - Provide a safe environment for conflict to surface

 - Manage disruptive group behavior

-- Support the group through resolution of conflict
+- Support the group through resolution of conflict”

-Synergy: Tuckman Model and Integral Theory
+To Manage Group Conflict Consider the Synergy of the Tuckman Model and Integral Theory

 Groups, like people, develop and evolve.
 They can also regress.
 Therefore, as a session leader, you strive to move your group through a developmental sequence.
 Most groups evolve through four stages as they change.
 Hence, for any given group, you may see only the first two or three stages.
 Do not forget—in a room of ten people, there are at least eleven personalities!

 To manage group conflict, understand the stages and characteristics of groups, including:

 - Forming — Orientation, hesitant participation, search for meaning, dependency